 Rails Integration

-RubyLLM provides seamless integration with Rails through ActiveRecord models.
-This allows you to easily persist chats, messages, and tool calls in your database.
+RubyLLM offers seamless integration with Ruby on Rails applications through helpers for ActiveRecord models.
+This allows you to easily persist chat conversations, including messages and tool interactions, directly in your database.

 Setup